tiems90/STS-transfers/blogpost.md

 )
 ```

-This produces the following type of shapes fo compare:
+This produces the following types of shapes to compare:

 ![Dynamic Buffer Paths](./images/dynamic_buffer.png)